“Sometimes it’s easier just to stick to what you know.”

 Now we’re not saying to just sit in your office all day connecting with people and have no human interaction.

 We understand those connections you make at a networking function are going to have built more rapport with you because you met in person.

-However, due to the low volume of connections it means the chances of them being a quality prospect decreases significantly, therefore you need to go to more functions and spend more time at them.
+However, due to the low volume of connections it means the chances of them being a quality prospect decreases significantly, therefore you need to go to more functions and spend more time with them.

-Where as LinkedIn is like a networking function on steroids and the quality is far stronger.
+Whereas LinkedIn is like a networking function on steroids and the quality is far stronger.

 You can still build great relationships on LinkedIn that mimic the rapport you build in person – we cover that exact topic in one of our Ask Linkfluencer Shows that can be seen here.